New England Patriots owner Robert Kraft accused of soliciting sex, police say

 "We categorically deny that Mr. Kraft engaged in any illegal activity.
 Because it is a judicial matter, we will not be commenting further," a representative of the team said.

-Kraft is one of more than 20 people being charged in the sting, and there is video evidence against "all of the individuals being charged," Kerr said.
+Kraft is one of more than 20 people being charged with soliciting to commit prostitution, Kerr said.

 That evidence includes video of Kraft in a room at the spa receiving "paid acts," and of him being driven to the spa, Kerr said.